dignityofwar/digbot/README.md

 ### From the repository

 To run the bot locally use `npm run docker:start`, to check the logs use `npm run docker:logs`, and to stop the container and remove it use `npm run docker:stop`.
+To quickly run the container and view it's logs use `npm run up`, and for taking it down use `npm run down`.
 The local.json config file will be automatically linked to the container.
 It is possible to run the bot without docker using `npm start`, but this is not recommended.

 To run the tests you use `npm run test:docker` (this will also link the local.json config file).
 It is possible to run it without docker using `npm test`, but this is not recommended.